zhaohengyin/irgail_example/README.md

 python ./example/idp.py --cuda --c1 1.3 --c2 1.5 --c3 1.4 --rollout_length 5000 --eval_interval 5000 --num_steps 5000000 --buffer ./assets/idp_expert_buffer.pth --embedding ./assets/idp_pretrained.pth --seed 0
 ````

 In the above command, ``--c1 1.3 --c2 1.5 --c3 1.4`` specifies the environment parameter (1.3, 1.5, 1.4).
 The parameters of experts are around (0.9, 0.9, 0.9).
+Note that these parameters are absolute values (rather than relative value in the paper).
 You can change these parameters to do interpolation as well.

 ``--buffer ./assets/idp_expert_buffer.pth`` specifies the expert demonstration.